xarantolus/sensibleHub/README.md

 You should however check if the youtube-dl version is recent (run `youtube-dl --version`) as there are frequent changes.
 Alternatively, try running `youtube-dl -U` to get the newest version or check out [their releases](https://github.com/ytdl-org/youtube-dl/releases/).

+You can also put both executables in the same directory this program is installed into.
+That way, it should be able to find them just fine.

 ### Configuration
 Now you can edit `config.json` (if you want to), don't include comments (after `//`):